 [Pdns-users] CNAME to non locally hosted domain

-> to a entry that is not part of a locally hosted domain.
+> a entry that is not part of a locally hosted domain.

-question did not ask for recursion, PowerDNS responds with the CNAME and
+did not ask for recursion, PowerDNS responds with the CNAME and a ServFail,

-a ServFail, as per the RFC.
-If so configured, PowerDNS will respond with
+as per the RFC.
+If so configured, PowerDNS will respond with a 'root

 This works well in practice, recursors understand this.

-with 'dig +norecurs' or 'dig +recurs', the default) , it depends a bit.
+'dig +norecurs' or 'dig +recurs', the default) , it depends a bit.
+If

-If 'lazy-recursion' is configured, only the target of the CNAME is sent
+'lazy-recursion' is configured, only the target of the CNAME is sent to the

-the recursor immediately, so the local database would not be queried..
+recursor immediately, so the local database would not be queried.. but the

 Let me know if you need more explanation.